MichaelRFairhurst/scroll_animate/README.md

 )
 ```

-### SliverSlideTransition
+### SliverSuspendedSlideTransition

-A sliver that freezes in place at the top of the scrollview and performs a
+A sliver that suspends in place at the top of the scrollview and performs a
 swipe/slide type transition between two widgets before continuing to scroll.

 The minimum necessary to use this widget is to provide two children; the [first]